Emotional support animal laws

 • An animal is a danger to a landlord or other tenants.
 Note that it can’t be based on the perceived danger of a species or breed, but rather on animal’s behavior or personal history.

-• It will pose a significant financial burden on a landlord.
-For instance, if an insurance company will decide to raise rates because of a particularly large or dangerous animal.
+• It will pose a significant if accommodating the ESA would impose a verified, undue financial or administrative burden because of a particularly large or dangerous animal.

 • Such accommodation will change the nature of the landlord’s business.
-For instance, you can’t keep a marine animal in a common pool.
+For instance, if accommodating the ESA would fundamentally alter the nature of the housing provider’s operations.

 Please, note that in order to apply for ESA accommodation, you need to be able to provide a valid ESA letter for housing.
-This document is generally valid for a year since signed by your licensed mental health professional.
+Some landlords may request recent documentation; many providers recommend annual renewal, but requirements vary since signed by your licensed mental health professional.

 Emotional support dog requirements